lilyxgates/pokemon_db/README.md

 ## Description
-This Python script scrapes Pokémon data from the Pokémon Database website (`https://pokemondb.net`) using BeautifulSoup and converts the data into a Pandas DataFrame.
+The `pokemon_db.py` script scrapes Pokémon data from the Pokémon Database website (`https://pokemondb.net`) using BeautifulSoup and converts the data into a Pandas DataFrame.
 The resulting dataset includes key Pokémon attributes such as base stats, types, species, height, weight, and gender ratios, and is saved as a `.csv` file for further analysis.

+The `pokemon_db_image_scraper.py` script will scrape all images of each Pokémon from the Pokémon Database website (`https://pokemondb.net`) using BeautifulSoup.
+The files saved and organized in a folder called `pokemon_images` within the current working directory that the file is run on.

+The `pokemon_dataviz.py` script will create data visualizations to help aide in analyzing the data scraped from both `pokemon_db.py` and `pokemon_db_image_scraper.py`.

 ## Required Dependencies

+For `pokemon_db.py`
+- time (built-in)
+- bs4 (BeautifulSoup)
+- urllib3 (for urljoin from urllib.parse)
+- requests
+- pandas

+- For `pokemon_db_image_scraper.py`
+- os (built-in)
+- time (built-in)
+- bs4 (BeautifulSoup)
+- urllib3 (for urljoin from urllib.parse)
+- requests
+- pandas

+For `pokemon_dataviz.py`
+- os (built-in)
+- datetime (built-in)
-- `beautifulsoup4`
+- numpy
-- `requests`
+- pandas
-- `pandas`
+- scipy
-- `urllib.parse`
+- matplotlib
-- `time`
+- seaborn

 ## Purpose